-Participants arrive at their assigned campground on Sunday after noon and set up their tents in a group campsite.
-Dinner is provided Sunday night and every night through Friday.
-Breakfasts and bagged lunches are provided each morning Monday through Friday.
-Volunteers check out after breakfast on Saturday.
-To best follow the schedules of our National Park Service leaders, volunteers will work a Monday-Thursday schedule, with Friday as their day off.
-The work day is 6 to 7 hours, with appropriate rest and lunch breaks.
+Participants arrive at their assigned campground on Sunday afternoon and set up their tents in a group campsite.
+All meals are provided from Sunday night through Saturday morning.
+Volunteers work a Monday-Thursday schedule, with Friday as their day off.
+The work day is 6-7 hours, with appropriate rest and lunch breaks.
 After work, participants may want to go for a swim or take a short walk in the area.
-Volunteers will need to drive themselves back to camp in time for dinner.
+Volunteers will need to get themselves back to camp in time for dinner.
 Work Weeks that camp in remote areas will have solar showers provided.
 Weather dependent, there may be a campfire in the evenings.